drobnyd/Shell/README.md

-# shell-NSWI015
-A Simple Shell Implementation
+# A Simple Shell Implementation for Linux/Unix programming in C course at Charles University in Prague

-Phirst phase requirements (due to January 13, 2019)
+Phase 1 requirements (due to January 13, 2019)

-Phase 1
 -------
 Note - the "mysh$" prompt in examples below represents the behavior of the shell you implement.
 The "Bash$" prompt represents the system shell